observIQ/stanza/docs/timestamp.md

 ## `timestamp` parsing parameters

-Parser plugins support timestamp parsing in their configuration.
-Parsing a timestamp will attach the time value to the log entry.
+Parser plugins can parse a timestamp and attach the resulting time value to a log entry.

 | Field         | Default    | Description                                                                      |
 | ---           | ---        | ---                                                                              |